 We did run into an issue with this bag not completely fitting in one airline's test bin.
-A first we couldn't fit it at all, then we removed our computer from the exterior pocket and it almost fit all the way in, but not quite.
+A first we couldn't fit it at all, then we removed our computer from the exterior pocket, and it almost fit all the way in, but not quite.
 While this bag still easily fit in the overhead storage bin on the plane, a gate agent would be able to require you to check this bag if it didn't fit in their test bin.
 Considering that there is usually a fee associated with checked bags these days, not to mention the hassle of dealing with this when trying to board a plane, we recommend that you not over-stuff the Domestic if using it as a carry-on to avoid this issue.

 This carry-on wowed us in this metric — this bag can hold a lot of stuff.
-First, we tried it with our wintertime long weekend pack test, and it easily held everything that we might need for a three-day trip, including a change of business attire or a nice dress and heels.
+First, we tried it with our wintertime long weekend pack test, and it comfortably held everything that we might need for a three-day trip, including a change of business attire or a nice dress and heels.

-Then the Delsey Shadow 3.0 21's manufacturers threw down a challenge, stating that it could (and did) hold four pairs of pants, ten shirts, four pairs of shoes, two jackets and two toiletry bags without having to expand the bag.
+Then the Delsey Shadow 3.0's manufacturers threw down a challenge, stating that it could (and did) hold four pairs of pants, ten shirts, four pairs of shoes, two jackets and two toiletry bags without having to expand the bag.
 We tried this ultimate pack-for-a-week-in-a-carry-on test with this model, and it also easily held all of the above, including a suit!

-This carry-on has such a large internal volume thanks to its unique design - the telescoping handle tubes are placed on the outside of the bag.
+This carry-on has such a large internal volume thanks to its unique design.
+The telescoping handle tubes are placed on the outside of the bag.
 This creates a flat surface on the inside for maximum packing capacity (44.6 L according to the manufacturer), without those annoying ridges found in most other bags.
 This bag can also expand from the inside.
 It's unique "CX" expansion system lifts the sides of the bag up an additional 2 inches, much more than the typical 1 to 1.5 inches created by expandable zippers, and increases the carrying volume by 25%.
 This system also alleviates the problem of trying to get into your bag only to discover that you've undone the expanding zipper (again!) and not the main zipper.